Urban forest inequity: Environmental and Spatial Justice

-Public Health Implications
+Public health implications

 The uneven distribution of urban trees and vegetation has direct and indirect consequences for public health and equity.
 With green infrastructure, pollutants are filtered in air improving its quality, the heat stress is mitigated through shading and evapotranspiration, and physical health is promoted alongside mental well-being because infrastructure has accessible spaces for recreation and social interaction.
 Communities with limited canopy cover are often more exposed to dangerous air and water pollutants experience higher rates of heat-related illness, and have less opportunities for physical activity and interactions with people around them.

 Researchers in South Africa in a 2018 report found correlations between an increased risk of cancer and chemical poisoning, as well as of respiratory diseases like asthma, are of a much greater likelihood in marginalized communities that are negatively affected by environmental and spatial injustice, because individuals there may be more often be at risk of exposure to dangerous pollutants in water or in the air.

-Urban Heat Island Effect
+Urban heat island effect

 The U.S. E.P.A. defines the urban heat island effect as a phenomenon where urban areas experience higher temperatures than surrounding areas.
-Air temperature inside urban areas can be about 1–3°C or 1–7°F higher than rural or surrounding air temperatures, on average.
+Air temperature inside urban areas can be about 1–3 °C or 1–7 °F higher than rural or surrounding air temperatures, on average.
 This results from a variety of reasons, such as albedo on urban surfaces, anthropogenic heat released from buildings and vehicles, and reduced areas of evapotranspiration.
 Asphalt and concrete, surfaces that are more common in urban areas, have a lower albedo than surfaces such as trees, grass, or snow.
 In addition, evapotranspiration is a powerful cooling process, and the relatively reduced amount of greenery in urban areas compared to rural areas contributes to the urban heat island effect.
 Without urban forests, the cooling mechanisms of high albedo and evapotranspiration do not work to cool the geographic area.
 Additionally, the E.P.A. has found that lower-income communities and those of color are particularly susceptible to the phenomenon known as intra-urban heat islands, which is due, in part, to historical redlining.
 As urban forests help combat urban heat islands and intra-urban heat islands, redlining contributes to this instance of environmental injustice.